tiyd-python-2015-08/assigments/22--MovieLens-Online/README.md

 * Understand registration and login
 * Make use of Django's built in authentication forms and helper
 * Extend User objects via OneToOneFields

+## Night 4

+* Expand upon current knowledge to build new Django applications and features
+* Determine which model field types to use to represent data
+* Understand the difference between 1:1, 1:n, and n:n relationships
+* Distinguish when to use each relationship type in modeling data
+* Translate English descriptions of data queries into Django ORM queries
+* Use PostgreSQL to store Django data
+* Use django-extensions to make development easier

 ## Deliverables